All Episodes

 We'll get to your calls also.

-And we'll check in with our cyber experts uh later in the program at the top of the next hour.
+And we'll check in with our cyber experts later in the program at the top of the next hour.

-We're going to look at the crimes that Comey gave Hillary a pass on.
+Sarah Carter, the senior national security correspondent for Circuit News, we want to look at the crimes that Comey gave Hillary a pass on.

 I know two things about you.